File a Report with UConn

 The Investigator will review all of the information gathered during the investigation and determine if there are any behaviors that would violate The Student Code.

 The Investigator will make findings on whether there is a preponderance of evidence—whether it is more likely than not—that the respondent committed an act of sexual harassment, sexual violence, relationship violence or stalking in violation of The Student Code.
 When the findings are complete, you will be contacted and given the outcome.
 Community Standards will separately contact the respondent and separately provide them with the outcome.
 If a violation finding is made, Community Standards will determine and issue the sanction.
-Please read Sexual Misconduct Cases Involving a Student Respondent for more information regarding the investigation process.
+Please read Sexual Misconduct Cases Involving a Student Respondent or Title IX Sexual Harassment Cases involving Students as Respondents New Procedures for more information regarding the investigation process.

 What does the Community Standards process look like after a violation finding?
 How long does it take?